Bit-Apps-Pro/bit-integrations/readme.txt

 Yes, you can connect plugins with external services like Zapier, Pabbly, N8N with webhook.
 = 16.
 Does Bit Integrations works as like as Zapier in Wordpress?= Yes, It sends data to other platforms from wordpress site.
 Suppose someone submitted a forminator form, if he sets up an integration with forminator form to google sheet, it will send those data to the sheet.
+= 17.
+Can I use Bit Integrations for e-commerce automation?= Yes!
+Bit Integrations supports e-commerce integrations with tools like WooCommerce, allowing you to create automated workflows that update customer records, send emails, and more.

 == Installation ==